Bisimilarity of diagrams: Bisimilarity and bisimulations of diagrams

 \begin{theorem} Two diagrams are bisimilar if and only if there is a bisimulation between them. \end{theorem}

-\begin{exa} In the case of diagrams in $\A_L$, a bisimulation between diagrams $\Pi(T)$ and $\Pi(S)$ is just a rephrasing for a path bisimulation in the sense of \cite{joyal96} between the transition systems $T$ and $S$.
+\begin{example} In the case of diagrams in $\A_L$, a bisimulation between diagrams $\Pi(T)$ and $\Pi(S)$ is just a rephrasing for a path bisimulation in the sense of \cite{joyal96} between the transition systems $T$ and $S$.
 In the particular case of transition systems, the existence of a path bisimulation is equivalent to the existence of a strong path bisimulation and is equivalent to the existence of a bisimulation.
-Consequently: \end{exa}
+Consequently: \end{example}

 \begin{proposition} Two transition systems $T$ and $S$ are bisimilar if and only if the diagrams $\Pi(T)$ and $\Pi(S)$ are bisimilar. \end{proposition}